ACH credit vs. ACH debit: How they work and key differences

 ACH debit process: Step by step

-- The recipient (or originator) needs to collect a payment.
+- The recipient (or originator) needs to collect an authorized payment.
 They provide their bank (the ODFI) with banking details such as the payer’s account information, amount to be transferred, categorization code, and target settlement date.

 - The bank collects all ACH transaction requests and sends them in batches to the ACH operator for approval.